kecho/coalpy/docs/index.md

 ---
-title: CoalPy
+title: Home
 layout: splash
 excerpt: >
   Compute Abstraction Layer for Python.
 ---

 Welcome to CoalPy!
-CoalPy is a python library that will let you write quickly and effortlessly high performance GPU code.
+This python library will let you write quickly and effortlessly high performance GPU code.
-To install and get started you can install the Pip package:
+To install and get started (ensure you use python3.9):

 ```bash
 python -m pip install python